justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - HTML-based templating.
 This proposal focuses only on a JavaScript templating API.
-While many people are interested in an HTML-based templating system, JavaScript is where most developers write their components and template code today, and HTML template system is largely a superset of a JavaScript API as it will require most of the same underlying infrastructure, but also expressions, control-flow, etc.
+While many people are interested in an HTML-based templating system, JavaScript is where most developers write their components and template code today.
+An HTML template system is largely a superset of a JavaScript API, as it will require most of the same underlying infrastructure but also expressions, control-flow, etc.

 ## Problems